Scathak/paymentSystem/README.md

 A simple payment system for a small retail outlet.
 It started as a hobby project some time ago.
 All constants are fiction.
-Several tax strategies and discounts are applied to the order being processed.
+Several tax strategies and discounts are applied to the order being processed.The project originated from the following books: Joe Ocampo, Jason Meridth, et al.	Pablo's SOLID Software Development, 2009.
+Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship, 2009.